At least 3 dead as frigid air sweeps nation

 Subfreezing temperatures

-New York, Washington and Boston woke up Saturday to extremely cold temperatures, with the wind chill ranging from minus 10 to minus 35 degrees in some locations from Pennsylvania up into Maine.
+New York, Washington and Boston had extremely cold temperatures Saturday, with the wind chill ranging from minus 10 to minus 35 degrees in some locations from Pennsylvania up into Maine.

 Strong winds have already been an issue, with gusts in excess of 60 mph in some locations, including areas along Cape Cod.